ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 ## hpvs registration-create
 {: #hpvsregistrationfilecreate}

 This command creates a registration definition file that is required to instantiate a Hyper Protect Virtual Server based on an own image.
+You need to run this command only when you want to use your own image (BYOI).

 ```sh
 ibmcloud hpvs registration-create [--repository-name REPO-NAME] [--cr-username USER-NAME --cr-pwd-path FILE-PATH | --no-auth] [--allowed-env-keys ENV-KEYS | --no-env] [--image-key-id IMAGE-KEY-ID] [--image-key-public-path PUBLIC-KEY] [--registration-key-private-path PRIVATE-KEY-PATH] [--registration-key-public-path PUBLIC-KEY-PATH] [--gpg-passphrase-path PASS-PHRASE] [--cap-add CAPABILITIES] [--isv-secrets ISV-SECRETS | --no-isv-secrets]